-Danaher begins by poignantly admitting ‘I used to think that I could not go on,’ before finally realizing he could ‘see me running through that open door’.
+Danaher begins by poignantly admitting ‘I used to think that I could not go on,’ before finally realizing that, just like the song says, he could himself ‘running through that open door’.

-However, Fursey emphasises that in doing so, he is ‘in no way’ admitting guilt.
+However, Fursey emphasises that in doing so, he is ‘in no way’ admitting his guilt.

 Instead, he has ‘reluctantly come to accept’ that the jury might need some time and space of their own, before they could dismiss the charges.

 “As much as it hurt to admit it,” the emotionally wrenching account continues, “and believe me, it really, really hurt?
-As a privileged white male, I just have to accept that the female jurors have earned the right to consider all the evidence, without the distraction of my rugged physique and chiselled good looks”.
+As a privileged white male, I just have to accept that the female jurors have earned the right to consider all the evidence, without the distraction of having a brown eyed, handsome man about the place”.

 “If wanting not to be there while they do that, is wrong, then I’m guilty?
-Guilty of trying to start a conversation about how men can help women face and overcome some of the obstacles the patriarchy have placed in their way, by removing myself from the trial process!”
+Guilty of trying to start a conversation about how men can help women face and overcome some of the obstacles the patriarchy have placed in their way, even if it only means removing one man, from the trial process!”

 Justice would have to be blind, the 34 year old professional dog walker declares, to find him guilty.

 “If I’m willing to give this jury the benefit of the doubt, then so should everyone else, by not looking for me.”